 Veterinary Acupuncturist, Eliza Senior BVM&S MRCVS, holds weekly clinics at CanineKinetics.
 Eliza is a qualified veterinary surgeon and also a member of Association of British Veterinary Acupuncturists.

-Acupuncture has evolved from the ancient art of placing needles into special locations on the body to alleviate pain and improve recovery rates.
-In modern day it can only be performed by veterinary surgeons who have additional qualifications in acupuncture.
+Acupuncture has evolved from the ancient art of placing very fine needles into special locations on the body to alleviate pain and improve recovery rates by stimulating the body’s nervous system, neurotransmitters and hormones to provide natural pain and stress relief.

 What do I do next?…

-Appointments can be made directly with CanineKinetics, however veterinary referral and consent is always required.
+- Appointments can be made directly with CanineKinetics, however veterinary referral and consent is always required.

 - Your vet may choose to contact us first and we will then ring you to arrange an appointment

 - Please Note: Our treatments are complementary to your veterinary surgeons care, and not an alternative.
 We like to work closely with your dog’s own vet and will always refer back with any concerns we may have regarding your pets’ health and treatment plan.